-This was a good time to employ the strategy from Assessment in Art Education of having the students keep a journal to write down art terms, ideas, and areas where they struggled or succeeded.
-Each week I read their entries to see if there were areas that I needed to reteach, or students who needed extra help.
+Next, I decided to use journaling as a formative assessment (as described in Assessment in Art Education).
+I gave each student a journal and during class students would write down art terms, ideas and reflections on where they struggled or succeeded.
+Each week I read their entries to see if there were areas that I needed to reteach or if there were students who needed extra help.
 This process helped me discover that two of my students were having a great deal of trouble with the circular shape of the weaving and once we changed their projects to rectangular shapes they had great success.
 This is information I would have missed without the journals.
 I used the idea of the circle graph from this resource book as well.
 When I had been doing my research and came across the circle graph picture it prompted me to choose the shape of the weaving project.
 When I gave my final assessment for this lesson, I used the circle graph as the starting point, and added multiple choice questions, fill in the blank, and short answer.
 The open ended questions were useful for eliciting information that I would not have gathered on an assessment that required only correct answers.
 I was pleased with the results of both the weavings and the written assessments.
 The results from the written assessment showed me that all 37 students were successful in answering everything except for the two multiple choice questions about the weaving terms.
 Only 19 of the students answered these correctly.
 These terms are very similar and hard to remember; based on this assessment information, I chose to review them during the time I ask questions to earn marbles.
 Reviewing them this way weekly would be far more beneficial than another whole lesson designed to re-teach these terms.